daneil-james/daneil-james/README.md

 - 👋 Hi, I’m @daniel-james
 - 👀 I’m interested in hacking
 - 🌱 I’m currently learning Linux and python
-- 💞️ I’m looking to collaborate on real world projects
+- 💞️ I’m looking to collaborate on real world hacking projects
 - 📫 How to reach me ...

 <!---